BitOMC/BitOMC/docs/src/guides/wallet.md

 Bitcoin Core is available from [bitcoincore.org](https://bitcoincore.org/) on the [download page](https://bitcoincore.org/en/download/).

-Making inscriptions requires Bitcoin Core 24 or newer.
+`bitomc` requires Bitcoin Core 24 or newer.

 This guide does not cover installing Bitcoin Core in detail.
 Once Bitcoin Core is installed, you should be able to run `bitcoind -version` successfully from